 Your Ultrasound Results

 A board-certified radiologist will interpret images from your ultrasound exam.
-A final report will be completed within 24-48 hours and sent to your referring health care provider who will then explain the results and answer any follow-up questions you may have.
+A final report will be completed within 3 business days and sent to your referring health care provider who will then explain the results and answer any follow-up questions you may have.